-Home visiting program for first-time moms may be struggling to reduce serious injuries to childrenDecember 12th, 2012 in Health /
+Home visiting program for first-time moms may be struggling to reduce serious injuries to childrenDecember 12, 2012 in Medicine & Health / Health

 New research from PolicyLab at The Children's Hospital of Philadelphia shows that one of the nation's largest programs providing home visitation support for at-risk mothers and children may not be as successful in reducing early childhood injuries as it was in earlier evaluations.
 The researchers evaluated the Nurse-Family Partnership (NFP) over seven years of widespread implementation in Pennsylvania and found that children served by the program had no fewer injuries than children in comparable families not enrolled in the program—and in some less serious cases, had higher injury rates.
 The results of the study are published in the current issue of Maternal Child Health Journal.